 Scene Transition

-The visual effect applied when switching from one scene to another in streaming software (e.g., fade, swipe, stinger).
+The visual effect is applied when switching from one scene to another in streaming software (e.g., fade, swipe, stinger).

 Stream Health